 As only half of Form 2 managed to get to Ballintoy this year.
 MCB Geography Department decided to return and film the field trip.

 German is the mother tongue of more Europeans than any other language.
 It is the first language of some 90 million people in Germany, Austria, Switzerland, Luxembourg and Northern Italy, and is spoken in many other countries of Central and Eastern Europe.

 Culturally and commercially it is one of the world's most important languages.
 Who can imagine physics without Einstein or music without Bach?

 Germany is a major trading partner of the UK and Ireland.
 Frankfurt and London are the EU's leading financial centres.
 German is a valuable asset for careers in science, fashion, communications, business and tourism.

-Pupils in Forms 3-5 use Na Klar, a new, interactive language course which makes excellent use of the latest technology (CDs, CD-Roms) to teach German.
-The course is supplemented with lively language learning videos such as Hennings Haus, Hallo aus Berlin, Deutsch Plus, Extra and Susanne.
+Pupils in each Form have access to Kerboodle (www.kerboodle.com) - a new, interactive language course which makes excellent use of technology to teach German.
+This is supplemented using other technology such as Quizlet, Quizizz and Kahoot!

 A people without the knowledge of their past history, origin and culture is like a tree without rootsMarcus Garvey

 All pupils study history from Forms 1-3, giving them a good overview of recent world history.
 We start in Form 1 with a course to develop the skills of historian, which dips into various periods of history in order to teach concepts such as causation, interpretations, chronology and significance.
 We then look at four main topics – Voyages of exploration, Reformation, Spanish Armada and Gunpowder Plot.
 Each of these topics look at life in Tudor England and provide opportunities for dressing up, role play and creativity.